A New Perspective on Stabilizing GANs training: Direct Adversarial Training: Background and Related Work

-where $f: X\rightarrow \mathbb{R}$ is called the Kantorovich potential, which can be used as discriminator.
-To make the discriminator satisfy the Lipschitz continuity, WGAN \cite{arjovsky2017wasserstein} uses the weight clipping which restricts the maximum value of each weight; WGAN-GP \cite{gulrajani2017improved} uses the gradient penalty with the interpolation of real samples and generated samples: $\hat{x}=tx+(1-t)y$ for $t\sim U[0,1]$ and $x\sim P_r,y\sim P_g$ being a real and generated samples; WGAN-ALP \cite{terjek2019adversarial} inspired by Virtual Adversarial Training (VAT) \cite{miyato2018virtual} restricts the 1-Lipschitz continuity at $\hat{x}=\{x,y\}$ with the direction of adversarial perturbation.
+where $f: X\rightarrow \mathbb{R}$ is called the Kantorovich potential, which can be used as a discriminator.
+To make the discriminator satisfy the Lipschitz continuity, WGAN \cite{arjovsky2017wasserstein} uses the weight clipping that restricts the maximum value of each weight; WGAN-GP \cite{gulrajani2017improved} uses the gradient penalty ($\nabla_{\hat x}D_\theta(\hat x)$) with the interpolation of real samples and generated samples: $\hat{x}=tx+(1-t)y$ for $t\sim U[0,1]$ and $x\sim P_r,y\sim P_g$ being a real and generated samples; WGAN-ALP \cite{terjek2019adversarial} inspired by Virtual Adversarial Training (VAT) \cite{miyato2018virtual} restricts the 1-Lipschitz continuity at $\hat{x}=\{x,y\}$ with the direction of adversarial perturbation.
 Different from the above methods which restrict the 1-Lipschitz continuity \cite{gulrajani2017improved,terjek2019adversarial,kodali2017convergence,zhou2019towards}, WGAN-LP \cite{petzka2017regularization} restricts the $k$-Lipschitz continuity ($k\leq1$), which is derived from the optimal transport with regularization.
-Also, Qi. \cite{qi2020loss} is motivated to have lower sample complexity by directly minimizing the Lipschitz constant rather than constraining it to 1, which can be described as 0-GP \cite{zhou2019lipschitz,mescheder2018training,thanh2019improving}.
-In summary \cite{li2020regularization}, there are many methods for restricting the Lipschitz constant, some restrict the constant to 1, some restrict it to $k$ $(k\leq 1)$, and some minimize the Lipschitz constant.
+Also, Qi. \cite{qi2020loss} is motivated to have lower sample complexity by directly minimizing the Lipschitz constant rather than constraining it to 1, which can be described as 0-GP \cite{zhou2019lipschitz,mescheder2018training,thanh2019improving}. {Among them, \cite{mescheder2018training} demonstrates that adding 0-GP with real ($\nabla_{ x_r}D_\theta( x_r)$) or fake images ($\nabla_{ x_f}D_\theta( x_f)$) leads to convergence of the GANs training.
+In summary, there are many methods \cite{li2020systematic} for restricting the Lipschitz constant, some restrict the constant to 1, some restrict it to $k$ $(k\leq 1)$, and some minimize the Lipschitz constant.
+See \cite{li2020systematic,li2022comprehensive} for some more thorough reviews.}